Engineering · 8 MIN READ · DAN WHALEN · APR 13, 2023 · TAGS: Tech tools

 How it works

 The recipe below uses an Azure application registration and a custom Azure role.
 Like Google, Microsoft put some thought into the linkages between Azure IAM and AKS.
-However, they’ve gone through multiple support iterations and offer several ways to do authentication and authorization for AKS.
+However, they’ve gone through multiple support iterations and offer several ways to do authentication and authorization for Azure Kubernetes Service (AKS).
 This can be confusing, and takes a lot of reading to figure out.
 Luckily, we’ve done all of that for you and can summarize.

 There are three ways to configure authN and authZ for AKS: